conda/conda/docs/source/build.rst

       # listed explicitly if they are required.
       build:
         - python
       # Packages required to run the package.
-They will be installed
+These are the dependencies that
-      # automatically whenever the package is installed.
+      # will be installed automatically whenever the package is installed.
       run:
         - python